yukinagae/genkit-firebase-functions-slack-bolt-sample/README.md

 # genkit-firebase-functions-slack-bolt-sample

-`genkit-firebase-functions-slack-bolt-sample` serves as an introductory guide to Firebase Genkit, an innovative open-source framework designed to empower developers in building AI-driven applications.
-This example project provides a comprehensive walkthrough on leveraging Genkit, alongside demonstrating the integration of Firebase Functions with a Slack Bolt application.
+`genkit-firebase-functions-slack-bolt-sample` is a beginner-friendly guide to Firebase Genkit, an open-source framework for creating AI applications.
+This sample project offers a detailed tutorial on using Genkit and shows how to integrate Firebase Functions with a Slack Bolt app.

 - [Requirements](#requirements)
 - [Setup](#setup)